KLA Digital Logo

 Overlap

-• Both address AI governance and EU AI Act compliance.
+• Both address AI governance and can support EU AI Act operating models.

 Strengths